James Scott (criminal)

 James Robert Scott (born November 20, 1969) is an American who was convicted of causing a massive flood of the Mississippi River at West Quincy, Missouri as part of the Great Flood of 1993.
-He is currently serving a sentence of 20 years to life in a Missouri prison.
+Scott is currently serving a sentence of 20 years to life in a Missouri prison.
+The 2007 book Damned to Eternity and a 2022 Vice News documentary have been critical of Scott's conviction.

 Early life

 Scott grew up in Quincy, Illinois.
 By his twenties, he had a criminal record and had served time in six prisons.
 While most of these arrests were for burglary, they also included two for arson.
 In 1982, he burned down his elementary school, Webster Elementary School in Quincy.
-In 1988, he burned down a garage and set several other fires, netting him a sentence of seven years in prison.
+In 1988, he burned down a garage and set several other fires, getting him a sentence of seven years in prison.

 By 1993, Scott was out of prison on parole for the 1988 fire.
 He worked at a Burger King in Quincy and spent most of his nights drinking heavily.
-He lived in the nearby town of Fowler with his wife Suzie.

 Flood

 During flooding on the Mississippi River in 1993, the Scotts, along with several other residents living in and around Quincy and Hannibal, spent much of mid-July reinforcing the West Quincy levee.
 By July 16, the river had stopped rising and had dropped 1.5 ft below the levee.
 That night, however, the levee unexpectedly failed when the river burst through its main stem.
 The resulting flood inundated 14000 acre on the Missouri side of the river.
 In one incident, a barge was sucked into the levee and slammed into a gas station, causing a fire.

 The flood washed out all of the bridges in the area—the only links across the river for 200 mi.
 While no one was killed, many people on the Missouri side of the river had to drive 80 mi to either St. Louis or Burlington, Iowa, fly, or take a ferry to get across the river for several weeks after the waters receded.
 One major bridge, the Bayview Bridge, was out of service for 71 days.
 Several businesses in West Quincy were also destroyed, most of which have never returned.

-Reporter Michele McCormack of WGEM-TV, the NBC affiliate in Quincy, was told by two DOT workers at the edge of the bridge that a man standing close by was first on the scene.
+Reporter Michele McCormack of WGEM-TV, the NBC affiliate in Quincy, was told by two Department of Transport workers at the edge of the bridge that a man standing close by was first on the scene.
 She walked up to him and Scott volunteered to do a live interview with her and photographer Rick Junkerman.
 Scott said that he had seen a weak spot on the levee and tried to put more sandbags along it.
 He then said he went for a drink, only to come back and discover the levee had let go.
 He then helped the Coast Guard load boats into the floodwaters.
 In a second interview with McCormack at his home which aired after his arrest, he told a similar story.